kathleenislee/gcloudsql-setup/postgresql.md

 >
 > Host IP address can be found as the instance's Public IP Address

+You will be prompted to enter a password -- this is the password you set when setting up the instance in the GCP.

 Once you are in the psql environment, you can display all databases using `\l`.
 To exit the display, press `q`.